peter-james-allen/h-appy-client/README.md

 npm i
 ```

 You will need to have Expo CLI installed to run the app.

-If running the app from your Mac:

-[instructions]

-If running the app from an Android phone:

-[instructions]

-If running the app from an iPhone:

-[instructions]
+Type 'expo start' into the command line to get the app running.

+You will then see a series of instructions from expo.
+To run the app on your phone, you will need to have installed the Expo App.
+You can then scan the QR code with your camera app (Android) or the expo app (Iphone) to run the app on your phone.
+On your mac, you can follow the instructions to run the app on a simulator.
+Bear in mind you will need to have XCode installed to do the latter option.

 ---